RUMONMD89/Netflix-Data-Analysis_SQL_Project/README.md

 ```
 Objective: Analyze Netflix's content distribution by counting total movies and TV shows in each country.

-Q3) Find the the most common ratings for both movies and TV shows.
+Q3) Find the most common ratings for both movies and TV shows.
 ```sql
 SELECT
     rating,